Author’s Last name, First initial. (Date published). Title. URL

 Gleditsch, N. P., Pinker, S., Thayer, B. A., Levy, J. S., & Thompson, W. R. (2013).
 The forum: The decline of war.
 International Studies Review, 15(3), 396-419.

 Author Last name, First initial.
 Middle initial.
 (Year Published).
 Title of article.
-Title of Periodical, Volume(Issue), page range. http://dx.doi.org/xxxx or Retrieved from URL if no DOI
+Title of Periodical, Volume(Issue), page range. https://doi.org/xxxx or URL

 If you need additional help, the Citation Machine APA reference generator will cite your sources automatically for you.